michaelmcandrew/civicrm-user-guide-gitbook/civic-engagement/reports-and-analysis.md

-REPORTS AND ANALYSIS
+Reports and analysis
 ====================

 Reports and Searches can be created with the default (or core) Report Templates and Searches in CiviCRM.
 This chapter will describe some of the reports that can be used with CiviEngage.

 To learn more about how to work with Reports, see the section called